laurabpaulsen/CNN_GAF_neuro/README.md

 # CNN classification of object category from EEG timeseries data transformed to images
 This repository holds the code for the final project for Visual Analytics (S2023).
 This includes preprocessing of EEG data, converting the timeseries from the sensors to gramian angular fields (both GAFS and GAFD) and Markow transitional fields, and training and testing a 3D convolutional neural network on the data.

+## Motivation for using CNNs on EEG data
+Using machine-learning model on timeseries data such as EEG data can be challenging, as it is often high-dimensional and the temporal structure is not easily captured by the model.
+One way to overcome this is to transform the timeseries data into images representing temporal correlation between each pair of timeseries, which can be fed to a convolutional neural network (CNN).

 ## Description of the data
 For this project, open-sourced EEG data from openneuro.org was used.
 The data consists of EEG data from 16 subjects.
 Each subject particpated in two experiments, where only the first was used for the current analysis.
 Participants were presented with a stream of images at 5 Hz.
 The stimuli consisted of 200 different images, which can be grouped into animate and inanimate stimuli.
 More information about the data can be found [here](https://openneuro.org/datasets/ds004018/versions/2.0.0).